IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

 These calls can be used in concert with other API calls to add files, update metadata for additional versions, etc.

-Start migrating a Dataset into a Dataverse Collection
+Start Migrating a Dataset into a Dataverse Collection
 -----------------------------------------------------

 .. note:: This action requires a Dataverse installation account with super-user permissions.